Welcome! SXULLS tells the story of Germany’s best scullers and their dream of the Olympic Games. Join the athletes until Tokyo 2020!

 Head coach Marcus Schwarzrock is not completely satisfied after the end of the World Rowing Championship.
 On the contrary.
 Within the team, he still sees great room for improvement.

 So far, the season has been fantastic for Oliver Zeidler.
 In the final of the World Championships there ar strong guys waiting.
 While Olli is on his own in the race, father Heino cheers loudly away from the track.
 What a thriller.

 That was the year 2019.
-How are the SXULLS athletes going in the new year?
-You will get the infos soon.
+How are the SXULLS athletes going in 2020?
+You can see it here.

 First training 2020 – the Olympic season begins and the tickets are redistributed